cobyqa/cobyqa/docs/source/algo/optimize.rst

 .. currentmodule:: cobyqa

 We provide here for convenience details on the possibles exit statuses of |project|.
-A detailed documentation of the structure of the outputs can be found at `OptimizeResult`.
+A complete documentation of the structure of the outputs can be found at `OptimizeResult`.

 ===========  ===================================================================
 Exit status  Explanation
 ===========  ===================================================================
 0            The lower bound for the trust-region radius has been reached, the
-             usual stopping criterion of trust-region method.
+             usual stopping criterion of trust-region methods.
 If such an exit status is achieved, the optimization terminated successfully.
 -----------  -------------------------------------------------------------------
 1            The user can provide a target function value to |project|, which
-             stops the computation is this value has been achieved by a feasible point.
+             stops the computation is this value has been reached by a feasible point.
 If such an exit status is achieved, the optimization terminated successfully.
 -----------  -------------------------------------------------------------------